translate/translate/docs/development/styleguide.rst

   - Wrap between ``and``, ``or``, etc.
   - Keep ``not`` with the expression
   - Use ``()`` alignment between expressions
-  - Use extra ``()`` to eliminate abiguity, don't rely on an understanding of Python operator precedent rules.
+  - Use extra ``()`` to eliminate ambiguity, don't rely on an understanding of Python operator precedence rules.

   Good::